mrakgr/Trading-Journal/journal_2025.md

 8:55am.
 I can do it.
 I can beat the market with this.
 With this I can finally begin my trading work.

 9am.
 If only I could get some fucking sleep that would be great.
 I am starting to have restless nights again.
 Last night I was too excited with the implications of this method relative to my simple probabilistic programming model of the market, when I really realized what it would do.
 I realized that I can in fact make 100% per year consistently with this if I developed my process and did my preparation properly every day.

+At any rate, if I want to trade this method, I need to come in 1h before the market opens and be there 1h after the open.
+I need to dedicate 2h a day to be present for that during weekdays, and I need to do my reviewing after the close.
+It's going to take some effort.